nautechsystems/nautilus_trader/docs/concepts/advanced/synthetic_instruments.md

 ```

 ## Updating formulas
-It's also possible to update a synthetic instruments formula at any time.
-The following examples
+It's also possible to update a synthetic instrument formulas at any time.
+The following example
-shows up to achieve this with an actor/strategy.
+shows how to achieve this with an actor/strategy.

 ```
 # Recover the synthetic instrument from the cache (assuming `synthetic_id` was assigned)